What’s so great about Progressive Web Apps?

 Dependable and low maintenance

-The main selling point of progressive web apps is that they are progressive.
+The main selling point of progressive web apps is that they are…well, progressive.
 In essence, they allow you to store an entire website on your device.
-PWAs can be used without an internet connection and load faster on a slow connection.
+PWAs can be used without an internet connection and load fast on a slow connection.
 Unlike native mobile apps, a PWA doesn’t need to be “updated”.
 Opening the PWA automatically updates any changes instantly.
 Their small file size mean updates occur in the time it takes to open a browser.
 Progressive web applications are significantly easier to build than native apps and post-launch maintenance requires less time and less resources.

 Flexible and nimble

-Along with their reduced size, another advantage PWAs have over their native counterparts is cross-platform interoperability.
+Along with reduced size, another advantage PWAs have over their native counterparts is cross-platform interoperability.
 Because they run in a borderless version of your browser (Chrome, Firefox, Safari, etc.), they can be installed on desktops, tablets and mobile devices with a single codebase.
 Popular frameworks such as React and Vue can also be used, and the web currently supports device sensors like the ambient light sensor, accelerometer, microphone, magnetometer, and more.

 In 2017 Forbes converted its primary mobile site into a progressive web app with a view to deliver users an enriched experience.
-A responsive PWA was the perfect solution; readers could access content for offline reading and according to Forbes, the new site’s more than 38 million monthly mobile readers are saving anywhere from 2 – 10 seconds with every pageview.
+A responsive PWA was the perfect solution; readers could access content for offline reading and according to Forbes, the new site’s more than 38 million monthly mobile readers are saving anywhere from 2 – 10 seconds with every page view.